Stock market today: Asian stocks follow Wall Street rise, but Nvidia tumbles again as AI mania cools

 U.S. futures were higher while oil prices were little changed.

-Japan’s benchmark Nikkei 225 added 0.5% to 39,001.39 after data from the Bank of Japan Tuesday showed the services producer price index in May was up 2.5% compared to the same period last year, a slowdown from the 2.7% increase seen in April.
+Japan’s benchmark Nikkei 225 surged 1% to 39,190.97 after data from the Bank of Japan Tuesday showed the services producer price index in May was up 2.5% compared to the same period last year, a slowdown from the 2.7% increase seen in April.

 The Japanese yen remains a focus of attention, with the US dollar to Japanese yen exchange rate still trading near its weakest level in approximately 34 years.
-The yen rose to 159.37 to the dollar in Tuesday morning trading.
+The yen rose to 159.41 to the dollar in Tuesday trading.
 The dollar closed at 159.59 yen on Monday.

 Stocks of oil and gas companies were among the market’s strongest, as seven out of every 10 stocks in the S&P 500 rose.
 Exxon Mobil climbed 3%, and oilfield services provider SLB gained 4% as oil prices hung near their highest levels since April.